Aleksandar-G/web3-ballot/README.md

 In order to use the project first you need to install metamask [wallet](https://metamask.io/) get some test matic for **Mumbai test net** from the [faucet](https://faucet.polygon.technology/).

 Then you can pull the project and and go to `frontend` folder and run `npm install` and then `npm start`

+## Technologies

+The smart contract is written in `Solidity`

+The frontend in written in `React.js`

+The connection between the smart contract and frontend is done with `ether.js`